subhash012/Coding-assessment-l2--code-main-subhash/README.md

 Updating the CSS styles or classes to visually indicate the active tab.
 Dynamically displaying or hiding content based on the selected tab

-hosted the website link below: https://marmetocodingassesmentsubhash.freewebhostmost.com/
+hosted the website link :
+https://marmetocodingassesmentsubhash.freewebhostmost.com/